VasudevaReddy18/IBM-Nutrional-AI-agent/README.md

 ## 🛣️ Future Scope

-- WhatsApp or mobile app integration
+- Integration with WhatsApp or a mobile health app
-- Speech-to-text input for voice-driven queries
+- Voice-enabled interaction using speech-to-text for accessibility
-- Automatic monthly report generation
+- Personalized weekly or monthly nutrition reports
-- Region-specific financial policy updates
+- Integration with wearables for activity- and diet-linked advice
+- Region-specific dietary recommendations based on local food habits
-- Multilingual expansion with Watson Language Translator
+- Expansion to multiple languages using Watson Language Translator
+- AI-powered meal planner and grocery list generator

 ---